 To perform in front of an external examiner, 1 solo and 1 ensemble piece at the level equivalent to grade 3 (higher graded pieces will gain extra marks) with a short discussion (worth 5%)

 3. Listening and Appraising (external assessment) 35%

-1 listening paper split into 2 x 45 min sections) based on the study of set pieces from a wide variety of styles and eras including many examples of modern music and songs.
+1 listening paper based on the study of set pieces from a wide variety of styles and eras including many examples of modern music and songs.